MMMuteti/WildlifeTracker/README.md

 ##### By Moses Muteti

 ## Description
-This application allows the user to track, add a sighting for either a common or endangered animal and view the sightings.
+This application allows the user and rangers to track, add a sighting - for either a common or endangered animal - and view the sightings.

 ![Image](https://www.transparentpng.com/thumb/animal/X5QmnG-free-illustrationanimals-wildlife-nature-wild-free.png)